raghavtalwar/Red-Team-Operations/06 - Privilege Escalation (TA0004)/Dump Hashes with the Elevated Agent.md

 Always check for the following:
 1. Integrity - High
 2. Running as - System
-3. Arch / Bit - 32 Bit or 64 Bit PowerShell Process
+3. Arch / Bit - 32 Bit will show as x86 Architecture or 64 Bit PowerShell Process

 This is due to the fact that the binary we compiled with PowerUp is only 32-bit and there is not a 64-bit option.
 - If we run mimikatz with this agent, it will fail due to the architecture mismatch.
 In fact, many of the modules will not function properly with this 32-bit agent.